Tech in 2 Minutes

 Every time you load a website or open an app, a server springs into action but what exactly is it doing?
 Most beginners imagine something complicated, yet the truth is surprisingly simple.
 This short explainer shows how servers work behind the scenes using clear examples you already understand.

-1 week ago · 3 mins read
+2 months ago · 3 mins read

 Summarize and analyze this article with: